jcwang587/xdatbus/docs/source/getting_started/installation.rst

    $ pip install --upgrade xdatbus

-If you'd like to use the latest unreleased version on the main branch, you can install it directly from GitHub:
+If you'd like to use the latest unreleased version on the main branch, you can install it directly from `GitHub <https://github.com/jcwang587/xdatbus>`_:

 .. code-block:: console